-In 2016, purchases of investments were \$15,499 million and proceeds from disposals of investments were \$16,624 million.
-This activity resulted in a net cash inflow of \$1,125 million during 2016.
+In 2017, purchases of investments were \$16,520 million and proceeds from disposals of investments were \$15,911 million.
+This activity resulted in a net cash outflow of \$609 million during 2017.
+In 2016, purchases of investments were \$15,499 million and proceeds from disposals of investments were \$16,624 million, resulting in a net cash inflow of \$1,125 million.
 In 2015, purchases of investments were \$15,831 million and proceeds from disposals of investments were \$14,079 million, resulting in a net cash outflow of \$1,752 million.
-In2014, purchases of investments were \$17,800 million and proceeds from disposals of investments were \$12,986 million, resulting in a net cash outflow of \$4,814 million.
 These investments include time deposits that have maturities greater than three months but less than one year and are classified in the line item short-term investments in our consolidated balance sheets.
-The disposals in 2016 include the disposal of the Company's investment in Keurig.
-The purchases during the years ended December 31, 2015 and 2014 include our investments in Keurig of \$830 million and \$1,567 million, respectively.
+The disposals in 2016 include proceeds from the disposal of the Company's investment in Keurig of \$2,380 million.
+The purchases in 2015 include our investment in Keurig of \$830 million.
 The remaining activity primarily represents the purchases of and proceeds from short-term investments that were made as part of the Company's overall cash management strategy.
 Refer to Note 2 of Notes to Consolidated Financial Statements for additional information on our investment in Keurig.